Can You Contest the Will?

 Does the will leave the estate to a caregiver?
 Was the will changed shortly before death under odd circumstances?
 Does the will give an unusual amount of the estate to one child or a non-family member?
 Was there a Certificate of Independent Review?

-For an experienced probate attorney in Las Vegas, call us today for a free evaluation of your will contest case – (702) 894-4110.
+For an experienced probate attorney in Las Vegas, call us today for an evaluation of your will contest case – (702) 894-4110.